mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 case is the _storage capacity_ quantity specified in [@ISO80000] (part 13) that again allows expressing it in both `one` and `bit` units.

 Those cases make dimensionless quantities an exceptional tree in the library.
-This is the only quantity hierarchy that contains more than one quantity kind in its tree:
+This quantity hierarchy contains more than one quantity kind and more than one unit in its tree:

 ![](img/quantities_of_dimensionless.svg)